Skip to main content

 4. It’s convenient to get.

-Tejas Tonic is available in dozens of establishments.
+Tejas Tonic is available in over 700 locations in Texas alone.
 Visit tejastonic.com/finder to find a location near you.

 Wyatt Purp: The Brand Changing Texas Cannabis landscape